If you’re going to Hanoi for the first time then you’re in for a treat. This big beehive of a city is a place you’ll not soon forget.

 You see, the roads around the lake will be entirely closed to traffic at this time.
 If you know a bit about Hanoi traffic, then you know this is a big deal.

-There will be a kind of fun fair atmosphere.
+There will be a kind of fun fair atmosphere all around the lake.
 Performers give mini concerts and students sit in circles singing songs.
 Groups of women perform synchronized dances by the lakeside — in what seems like some odd some mix of salsa and tai chi.

 Sixteen streets are entirely traffic-free, including Hang Dao Street where you’ll find the weekend night market.
 There you can buy clothing, fake name-brand sunglasses, local crafts, and try cheap street food.

 Try to time your Hanoi stay so that it’s on the weekend, as it’s a rare and wonderful opportunity to enjoy the street life at its most relaxed.
-Afterwards, you can dive straight into the nightlife of the Old Quarter.
+After spending some time by the lake, you can dive straight into the nightlife of the nearby Old Quarter.

 Traffic-free times at Hoan Kiem Lake: Friday to Sunday, starting at around 6 PM.
 The night market kicks off from about 7 PM and lasts until midnight.